 The primary challenge of the EU importer is to ensure the accuracy of embedded emissions data provided by the supplier stationed outside the Commission.
 Hence, importers must ensure the accuracy of emissions data submitted by exporters and trace back details of the manufacturing origins in non-EU countries.
 Additional difficulties arise in determining actual emissions, leading to credibility issues regarding data shared by operators.
 To successfully navigate CBAM compliance, importers must gather, manage, and process a substantial amount of emissions information from exporters outside the EU.

 This necessitates digitising the entire data management process to achieve efficient outcomes and high-level data accuracy.
-Most challenges faced by importers can be mitigated by utilising comprehensive solutions such as The Sustainability Cloud, which offers an all-in-one platform to address issues related to CBAM compliance.
+Most challenges faced by importers can be mitigated by utilising comprehensive CBAM Software for Importers, such as The Sustainability Cloud, which offers an all-in-one platform to address issues related to CBAM compliance.
 Its comprehensive CBAM reporting tool allows enterprises data collection, embedded emission calculations, reporting and auditing to ensure compliance.